bittner/pyclean/README.rst

 #.
 Consolidate original Debian scripts into a single code base that
    serves all target platforms (py27, py3x, pypy2.7, pypy3.5).
 #.
-Ensure the package is actually tested also on Windows NT and Darwin
-   target machines :-) (AppVeyor and Travis CI).
-#.
 Reduce the package dependencies to an absolute minimum for maximum
    portability.
 #.
 Add additional CLI options to delete debris from builds, testing and